 Esplendido is one of our most popular hotels in Spain for families, which means there will always be lots of other littl'uns to play with.
-Staff are very welcoming to all ages - our toddler was thoroughly pampered when we last visited in 2013 - and facilities include a kids' menu, a children's pool, baby equipment, beach and pool toys, even tailored spa treatments (manicures, pedicures etc).
+Staff are very welcoming to all ages - our toddler was thoroughly pampered when we last visited in 2013 - and facilities include a kids' menu, a heated children's pool beside the main one, baby equipment, beach and pool toys, even tailored spa treatments (manicures, pedicures etc).
 The proximity of the beach is a godsend, the town and port are both brilliantly child-friendly, and don't underestimate the excitement provided by the many local ice-cream shops and the tram to Soller!

 Babysitting is available by arrangement

 Bring your own monitor.
 Depending on the make, they might not work everywhere so if this is important, request a room close to the restaurant for maximum signal